DuPage County Wrongful Death Attorneys

 - Loss of care, companionship and consortium.

 In some extreme cases involving especially egregious acts, punitive damages may be awarded to discourage the defendant from continuing to commit such acts in the future.Wrongful death cases can be quite complicated and difficult to prove.
-At Mevorah Law Offices LLC, we work closely with investigators, law enforcement and other professionals to build the strongest case possible on behalf of our clients.
+At Mevorah & Giglio Law Offices, we work closely with investigators, law enforcement and other professionals to build the strongest case possible on behalf of our clients.
 Our attorneys have the experience and resources to secure successful outcomes against even well-funded adversaries.
 When you work with us, you have an experienced advocate in your corner working tirelessly to protect your interests.
-For a free consultation with a skilled wrongful death attorney, contact our attorneys at one of our five convenient locations today at 630-932-9100630-932-9100.
+For a free consultation with a skilled wrongful death attorney, contact our attorneys at one of our 5 convenient locations today at 630-932-9100630-932-9100.